 I have a couple of posts left to write about the Baby Bear Paw quilt, this one is about finishing the quilt top and quilting a spiral, the next will be about binding.
 If you want to revisit the other posts, the first is here and the second here.
-So starting with finishing the top, from the last post we were left with four quilt sections- this one will be bottom left corner.
+So, starting with finishing the top, from the last post we were left with four quilt sections- this one will be the lower left corner.

 The next stage is to link those sections together so it looks like this diagram:

 4 Strips: each measuring 4 1/2" x 16 1/2"

 4 Quarter square triangles to make the centre square- made either using Sizzix Quarter Square triangle 2" x4" finished (Die 657166 find it here with free delivery) and 2 rectangles of fabric each measuring 5 1/2" x 6", or cutting a couple of 5 1/2" squares into quarters across the diagonals

 - Join the 4 quarter square triangles to make the centre square, trimming to 4 1/2" square using the 45-degree line on your quilt ruler.

 - Arrange the 4 large quilt sections.
 Place a strip vertically between each.

 - Join remaining 2 quilt strips either side of centre square.
 Join large quilt square sections above and below.

 The quilt top is finished.
 Cut batting and backing fabric- 42" square for each.
 Make your quilt sandwich using pins or basting spray- I use 505 spray as this is a small quilt- and you are now ready for quilting.